i-agrawal/machine-learning/README.md

 This README will also serve as the introduction to machine learning and starts below.

 As with every explanation, I will ask the rhetorical question, "What is machine learning?"
-I like to think of machine learning as the science of giving a computer experience to learn how to do something.
+I like to think of machine learning as the science of getting a computer to learn from experience.
+But more technically it is a field of study about algorithms that learn from data.
 And for the sake of clarity I will provide an example.

 Lets say we are trying to write a chess bot.